Fault Finding On Washing Machines

 Washing machine not spinning

-Again often blamed on the belt (see previous) but in 20 years I can almost count on one hand how many washers I've seen a faulty belt causing no spin on, it is very rare.
+Again often blamed on the belt (see previous) but in our decades of experience we can almost count on one hand how many washers we've seen a faulty belt causing no spin on, it is extremely rare.

 See the previous "Washing machine drum won't turn" as many of the problems described there can be mirrored to this problem.